 A REIT is a company that is registered with the SEC and owns income-producing real estate.
 REITs generate income through the collection of rent on, and from the sales of, the properties they own for the long-term.
-REITs span many markets, including residential, health care, data centers, industrial, timberland, self storage or retail.
+REITs span many property sectors, including residential, health care, data centers, industrial, timberland, self storage, retail, and communication towers.